Can dogs eat currants?

 The full picture

-If your dog has eaten currants
+If your dog has already eaten currants

 - Acute kidney failure